kdurgaprakash/Koala_RealtimeDetection_YOLO/README.md

 # Koala_Realtime_Detection_YOLO

+Real time detection of Koala bear with finetuned YOLOv3 network initialized with pretrained weights on COCO dataset

 #### How to Run
 1. Create Dataset folder and include following items in the folder
     a) test.txt - Contains list of all test images